urmatdigital/globexpay-app/README.md

 ## 📦 Database Setup

 The project uses Supabase as the database.
-Migrations are located in the `supabase/migrations` directory.
+Migrations are located in the `globexpay/supabase/migrations` directory.

 To run migrations:

 1. Install Supabase CLI
+2. Navigate to the `globexpay` directory
-2. Run `supabase init`
+3. Run `supabase init`
-3. Run `supabase db reset`
+4. Run `supabase db reset`

 ## 🤝 Contributing